-Children are assessed continuously through accurate observations and discussions.
-A Baseline is made on entry in each area of learning to act as a starting point for every child, pre-school information is carefully considered and used to support school's judgement.
+On entry all children undertake and complete the statutory Reception Baseline Assessment (RBA) administered by the class teacher.
+Data is automatically sent to the Local Authority and recorded to measure the progress seven years later to assess attainment during a child's primary education.
+Alongside the RBA, a School Baseline is completed on entry in each area of learning to act as a starting point for every child, pre-school information is carefully considered and used to support school's judgement, alongside information shared by parents/carers.
 This provides the evidence for future planning to ensure all children make good progress from their starting point and to provide every child with every opportunity to achieve expected outcomes at the end of the Reception year.
-Learning is evidenced and a portfolio is created for every child.
-Termly assessments take place in Phonics and Maths through practical, play activities and the Learning Journeys used as evidence to show where the child is currently working within each area.
-The document Development Matters" is used as an assessment tool to inform/support teacher judgement to ensure National consistency of standards.
-Termly data is inputted into iTrack to track individual, group and cohort progress.
+Key learning and wow moments are evidenced in a class area of learning floor book.
+Termly assessments take place in Literacy, Phonics, and Maths to show where the child is currently working within each area and to monitor and track pupil progress.
+Phonics Tracker is firmly embedded to identify gaps in Phonics knowledge through the phases.
+The document "Principles into Practice" is used to inform/support teacher judgement alongside the revised "Development Matters 2021" to ensure National consistency of standards.
+Termly data is collated on a spreadsheet to track individual, and cohort progress.
+The children identified as not on track and not meeting age related checkpoints in identified areas of learning receive early intervention and individualised learning.
+End of year data is submitted to the local authority as to whether a child is expected or not expected for all 17 Early Learning Goals and discussed with the Year 1 class teacher as part of the transition process.